Razifadm/3ModNssVpn/README.md

 This project means to simply tap then have as follows thats it.

+added ttl64.nft to main branch. this will pour sauces for mangling. usefull for data plan that need it.

 custom mod
 ```
 contain 3- Mod fixed TTL64